Words and terms used in the world of From The Waters.

 The capital city of Tetakon.

 Noun.
 Plural rvlyn-reis.
-The Striker term for the Claimed lover of a Striker suzerain.
+The Aelin Striker term for the Claimed lover of a Striker suzerain.

-A country in the continent of Barteid ruled over by warlords.
-Known for its dangerous jungles.
+A country in the continent of Barteid ruled over by warlords and known for its dangerous jungles.
 Citizens are known as Rynfristlandian.

 A breed of jalu designed for the desert.
 They have long eyelashes and wide paws.